 The World of Dead at Daybreak

-At The Waterfront: Cape Town's Victoria and Alfred Waterfront is where a lot of the action happens in Dead at Daybreak, and where a number of scenes for the Afrikaans TV series Orion – based on the novel – was shot.
+At The Waterfront: Cape Town's Victoria and Alfred Waterfront is where a lot of the action happens in Dead at Daybreak, and where a number of scenes for the Afrikaans TV series Orion – based on the novel – were shot.